 The active detaining order was not honored.

-He was released on bond from Westchester County jail on February 25th.
+He was released on bond from Westchester County Jail on February 25th.

 Immigration Customs Enforcement ICE, for example, they assigned to this particular case.

-This man with a pending rape charge in Westchester, released back into the unsuspecting community as local authorities were prevented from honoring the detainer because of their new immigration protection act.
+This man with a pending rape charge in Westchester, released back into the unsuspecting community, as local authorities were prevented from honoring the detainer because of their new Immigration Protection Act, said Thomas Decker, field office director in New York.

-This individual was taken into custody on March 14th, is currently pending removal from the United States.
+This individual was taken into custody on March 14th.

 Wow.